AdorableRedPanda/di-react-redux/README.md

 What we got now:
-* separating components into independent green and blue groups, technical level dependencies between components are minimized and the risk of bugs is reduced
+* separating components into independent green and blue groups, technical level dependencies between components are minimized and the risk of bugs is reduced (we almost exclude this kind of bugs)
 * writing tests for these components is simplified, as they don't rely on any store knowledge
 * these components can be easily reused with different data by changing the realization on the provider level
 * this approach makes it easier to onboard new team members since they can understand and work on each module separately